Curated by

 Friday, October 24, 5:30 PM

-It is from this awareness of a unique and foundational relationship that the new layout of the Hospital’s monumental rooms takes its cue.
-The Old Sacristy (with the Arliquiera repositioned) regains its function as an architectural reliquary and its frescoes are once again readable; the bronze Christ of the Santissima Annunziata, one of the high points of fifteenth-century Italian sculpture, can be observed up close for the first time.
+In 2025, just over six hundred years after the birth of Lorenzo di Pietro, known as Vecchietta (Siena, 1410–1480), the Santa Maria della Scala museum complex has decided to rearrange some of its rooms, starting from the figure of the artist who worked here most profoundly.
+Vecchietta worked for the Hospital for over fifty years.
+His works—from the fresco in the Pellegrinaio, to the frescoes in the Old Sacristy, to the bronze ciborium, now in the Cathedral—not only decorate, but construct a vision and give shape to an identity.
+It is from this awareness of a unique and foundational relationship that the new layout of the monumental rooms of the Hospital proceeds.
+The Old Sacristy (with the Arliquiera repositioned) regains its function as an architectural reliquary and its frescoes are once again legible; the bronze Christ of the Santissima Annunziata, one of the pinnacles of 15th-century Italian sculpture, can for the first time be observed up close.
 The Pellegrinaio returns to the center of the visit, cleared of installations that today seemed too intrusive.

 Locations